calyxir/calyx/docs/fud/external.md

 # External Stages

-`fud` supports using stages that aren't defined in it's main source tree.
+`fud` supports using stages that aren't defined in its main source tree.
 These are known as 'external stages' and the provide a mechanism for projects using Calyx to take advantage of `fud`.
 You can register an external stage with: